A Cheap Mom’s Guide To Vacationing in Vermont

 Anyway!
 Getting back to my point.
 There are many alternatives for accommodations but many fill up fast so planning for a week in the summer is mandatory in January!

-We chose a cabin at Lake Carmi, yes, it is at the very top of the state, but as Canadians, it was ideal because it was close to the border crossing off highway 108 (That’s right, not the 89!
-No hour-long wait times!)
+We chose a cabin at Lake Carmi.
+Yes, it is at the very top of the state, but as Canadians, it was ideal because it was close to the border crossing off Highway 108 (That’s right, not the 89!
+No hour-long wait times at the border!)

 Next to the park is a small town by the name of Enosburg Falls, and it has a Hannafords.
 The prices at this grocery store aren’t crazy exorbitant, I can tell you we got steaks for dinner and fed five people and two dogs for $5!!
 Meanwhile, when we stayed at a hotel for two nights in Stowe a small steak that barely fed 1 person went for $30!
 U.S.!

-So, now you’ve got cheap accomadations, bring your own bedding and equipement, but you’re only 45 minutes from Burlington, and an hour from Stowe, less if you choose to take the interstate, we never did.
+So, now you’ve got cheap accomodations, your bringing your own bedding and equipment, but you’re only 45 minutes from Burlington, and an hour from Stowe.
+Less if you choose to take the interstate, we never did.

 And let me tell you about the GAS!!!!!

 As an Ottawa native we pay a fair bit for gas!
-We left town at $1.05 per litre and returned to see it at $1.30 per litre. granted that is higher than normal.
-Harvey has made an impact there, as well.
+We left town at $1.05 per litre and returned to see it at $1.30 per litre.
+Granted $1.30 is higher than usual.
+Harvey has made an impact here, as well.
 But, as I was saying, gas prices in Vermont averaged about $2.43 per GALLON!
-Upon quick glancing it may seem as though Vermonters are paying more for gas, but look again….4 litres make up 1 gallon….so if we choose the lesser amount I showed above, I paid $4.20 for the 1 gallon of gas.
+Upon quick glancing it may seem as though Vermonters are paying more for gas, but look again….4 litres make up 1 gallon….so if we choose the lesser amount of my Canadian Cost I showed above, I paid $4.20 for the 1 gallon of gas back home.